 If you don't want to submit a photocopy of your citizenship evidence, you may submit a second certified copy of your citizenship evidence, which we will keep.
 If you don’t submit a photocopy or a second certified copy of your citizenship evidence, your passport processing could be delayed.

 If you have your own current identification document (ID), you may apply for a passport.
 You must show at least one legal parent or legal guardian is aware that you are applying for a passport.
-Your passport application may be denied if we have received written objection from one of your legal parents or legal guardians.
 For more information, please see Children's Passport Issuance Alert Program.

 How to Show Parental Awareness:

-We may ask you to submit a notarized statement of consent to issuance from your legal parent/legal guardian (e.g., on Form DS-3053) which states he or she supports you receiving a passport.
-The statement must should be accompanied by a photocopy of that parent or guardian's ID.
+We may ask you to submit a notarized statement from your legal parent or legal guardian (e.g., on Form DS-3053) which states he or she supports you receiving a passport.
+The statement must be accompanied by a photocopy of that parent or guardian's ID.